-Purcell is happy to announce that the Open Treasure project at Durham Cathedral has won three RIBA awards - the Building of the Year 2018 for the North East, a Regional award and the Conservation award.
+Purcell is happy to announce that the Open Treasure project at Durham Cathedral has won a National RIBA award for cultural buildings.
+This is after winning three North East region RIBA awards.
+It was crowned Building of the Year 2018, a Regional award and the Conservation award.
+It is now in the running for the prestigious Stirling prize.

 Durham Cathedral is the largest and finest example of Norman architecture in England.
 The objective was to widen public access to the hidden treasures of the cathedral, both architectural spaces as well as the collections.